Responsive Web Design Testing

 - Responsinator.
 This tool displays how a website is rendered across common screen shapes and sizes.
 It allows an interactive take on the website where developers can click links, type into search fields, and more.

 - Google DevTools Device Mode.
 This emulator tool makes it easy for developers to simulate mobile devices within the Chrome browser.
+Google DevTools Device Mode is a well-known and widely-used mobile responsive checker.

 - Google Resizer.
 With advice about breakpoints, responsive grids, surface behaviors, and user interface patterns, this tool enables developers to view a site across Material Design breakpoints for desktop and mobile.